By Cary List, CPA, CA, CFP®

-Financial Planning Standards Council declared Financial Planning Week seven years ago to start this very conversation.
+Financial Planning Standards Council declared Financial Planning Week in 2009 to start this very conversation.
 It’s not easy to talk about our finances, particularly if we feel ill-informed, overwhelmed or embarrassed by our past choices or current circumstances.
 Confronting these issues today can make a world of difference in the quality of our lives tomorrow.

-If you need a qualified professional to help you tackle your financial worries, FPSC’s Find a Planner or Certificant tool can put you in touch with someone in your area.
+If you need a qualified professional to help you tackle your financial worries, FPSC’s Find a Planner tool can put you in touch with someone in your area.

 To receive free financial planning tips right to your mailbox, subscribe to our free newsletter, Here's the Plan.